iqual-ch/drupal-platform/docs/configuration.md

 ];
 ```

-Then the `MAILCHIMP_API_KEY` and `MAILCHIMP_WEBHOOK_HASH` can be set in the environemnt using the `.env.secrets` file.
+Then the `MAILCHIMP_API_KEY` and `MAILCHIMP_WEBHOOK_HASH` can be set in the environment using the `.ddev/.env` file.
 Alternatively it is still possible to override the variables directly in the `settings.local.php` file.

 For more advanced setups use a key management module.

-#### Credentials on Platform.sh
+#### Credentials on Upsun

-Platform.sh allows adding variables to [projects](https://docs.platform.sh/development/variables/set-variables.html#create-project-variables) and [specific environments](https://docs.platform.sh/development/variables/set-variables.html#create-environment-specific-variables).
+Upsun (formerly Platform.sh) allows adding variables to [projects](https://fixed.docs.upsun.com/development/variables/set-variables.html#create-project-variables) and [specific environments](https://fixed.docs.upsun.com/development/variables/set-variables.html#create-environment-specific-variables).
 This enables adding sensitive credentials directly for projects or environments.
-By using specific variable keys, it is also possible to directly override drupal settings or configuration.
+By using specific variable keys, it is also possible to directly override Drupal settings or configuration.

 Variables that begin with `drupalsettings` or `drupal` get mapped to the $settings array verbatim, even if the value is an array.
 For example, a variable named `drupalsettings:example-setting` with value `foo` becomes `$settings['example-setting'] = 'foo';`.